Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines

-Our simulations show that learning from both real and counterfactual tasks leads to more robust reward predictions, and improves generalization to $10,000$ unique new environments that share task co-occurrence structure with the training environments.
-We argue that this is a property common to real-world environments that is effectively exploited by Multitask Preplay.
+In addition to our cognitive science results, our AI simulations show that learning from both real and counterfactual tasks leads to more robust reward predictions, and improves generalization to $10,000$ unique new environments that share task co-occurrence structure with the training environments.
+Unfortanately, this experiment would be hard to run with humans, as they would likely require prohibitively long sessions.
+We use the AI results to argue that this property common to real-world environments is something that can be effectively exploited by Multitask Preplay.

-While past human behavioral studies have provided evidence for policy reuse \cite{huys2015interplay} and offline simulation \cite{gershman2014retrospective,momennejad2018offline}, these experiments used environments with small state spaces and lacked generalization tests to novel goals.
-A number of studies have examined feature-based generalization \citep{norbury2018value,schulz2018putting,wu2024unifying}, but only in bandit tasks that lack sequential structure.
-Other studies have examined generalization to novel goals \cite{tomov2021multi,hall2025neural}, but were not designed to test for counterfactual simulation.
+While past human behavioral studies have provided evidence for policy reuse~\cite{huys2015interplay} and offline simulation~\cite{gershman2014retrospective,momennejad2018offline}, these experiments used environments with small state spaces and lacked generalization tests to novel goals.
+A number of studies have examined feature-based generalization~\cite{norbury2018value,schulz2018putting,wu2024unifying}, but only in bandit tasks that lack sequential structure.
+Other studies have examined generalization to novel goals~\cite{tomov2021multi,hall2025neural}, but were not designed to test for counterfactual simulation.
 Ours is the first series of experiments to comprehensively test the hypothesis that people engage in preemptive counterfactual simulation of off-task goals.